 If They Want Counseling For You

 You might be ready to suggest the name of a counselor or two if your parents think that counseling will help to clarify their confusion.
-It would be advisable to suggest a non-gay person, because your parents will want an “unbiased” view.

 If they press for you to see a counselor, suggest that they match you session-for-session.
 They may resist on the grounds that they don’t need help; underneath, however, they’ll probably welcome someone to talk to.

 Your parents may need some help in separating what’s “normal” from the “norm.”
 It’s probable that they’ll think being queer is not normal.
 You can help them by explaining that although queerness is not the norm, it is what is natural to you.
 Point out that all of creation has exceptions to the norm; while most people are right-handed, some are left-handed; although most people have two eyes of the same color, some have a different color in each eye.